Jinja2 Templating#

 Conditionals#

 You can use if statements to include or exclude content based on conditions.
-In the example below, the task “mix_colors” is only included if the variable mix_colors is set to True:
+Below, the task “mix_colors” is included only if the variable mix_colors is True:

 tasks: